 9. San Pedro Beach or Panglao Beach

-This is a small beach in the north of the island hardly ever visited by tourists.
-At just about 200 meters long, it’s advisable to visit when the tide is high because otherwise you’ll find the sand looks like mud.
+This is a small beach in the north of the island that is rarely visited by tourists.
+At only about 200 meters long, this beach is best visited at high tide because otherwise much of the exposed seabed can look muddy.

 Places to stay in San Pedro Beach: Mithi Resort and Spa and Natura Vista.